metno/S-ENDA-documentation/source/nina_metadata.rst

    - formats/language

 NINA is building FAIR data infrastructures.
-The main data portal, under construction, will serve mainly as a FAIR metadata catalog, and with some limits also for data distribution.
+The main data portal, under construction, will serve mainly as a FAIR metadata catalog, with limited data sharing capabilities.

 Discovery metadata will be exposed as RDF documents serialized using the Data Catalog vocabulary (DCAT).